How Awareness Unfolds

 Behind every system are real lives.

-WovenAware centres lived experience – family life, identity, communication, and the realities of navigating a world that is not always designed for everyone.
-These experiences provide context to broader issues and bring understanding beyond theory.
+WovenAware centres lived experience – family life, identity, communication, and the realities of navigating a world that is not always designed for everyone, including the experiences of Deaf and hearing lives across different environments.
+These experiences provide context to broader issues and bring meaning beyond theory.

 Lived experience gives awareness its human meaning.